This is our review of the best track saw in 2021

 See More Information about Kreg Adaptive Cutting System Plunge Saw

 If you want to build your track saw from a circular saw, it’s not that hard.
 You need some tools and patience to get it done.
 To build a sturdy and reliable track saw, you need the following tools.

 - Circular Saw

 - Aluminum flat bar

-Step 1: Take a long and flat treated plywood that will help you do all the marking.
-Place the circular saw to the plywood's edge and mark it inside where the blade stops.
+Step 1: Take long and flat-treated plywood that will help you do all the marking.
+Place the circular saw to the plywood’s edge and mark it inside where the blade stops.
 Do the same measurement down to the end of the plywood.